New England Innocence Project Honors Ropes & Gray Pro Bono Legal Team with “Arc of Justice” Award at Inaugural Storytelling Event, Dec. 3

 Ropes & Gray Recognized for its Outstanding Partnership to Free an Innocent Man from Prison and Effect Lasting Change in the Criminal Justice System

-The New England Innocence Project will honor Ropes & Gray partner Kirsten Mayer and a pro bono Ropes & Gray litigation team with the 2019 ARC OF JUSTICE award at the Voices of the Innocent: Still We Rise storytelling event on December 3 at City Winery Boston.
+The New England Innocence Project will honor a pro bono Ropes & Gray litigation team with the 2019 ARC OF JUSTICE award at the Voices of the Innocent: Still We Rise storytelling event on December 3 at City Winery Boston.

 The inaugural ARC OF JUSTICE award recognizes a New England Innocence Project partner who has demonstrated unparalleled commitment, tenacity, and courage to "bend the arc of the moral universe toward justice" for innocent people convicted of crimes they did not commit.
 The New England Innocence Project celebrates Ropes & Gray as the first recipient of this award for the firm’s partnership in helping to free Gary Cifizzari, an innocent Massachusetts man wrongly convicted for a crime he did not commit, and who was released in July 2019 after serving 35 years in prison.